Kirghiz Soviet Socialist Republic: Demographics

 In 1926, the republic had a population of 1,002,000 people.
 In 1939, 1,458,000 people were recorded.
 The population grew significantly in the decades after World War II; the republic had 2,065,837 people in 1959, 2,932,805 people in 1970, and 3,529,030 people in 1979.
 In the final Soviet census of 1989, the republic had grown to 4,257,755 people.
 The majority of the population were ethnic Kyrgyz people.
 However, because large numbers were sent there in deportations, at times there were other significant ethnic groups.
-Between March and May 1944 alone, it was reported in the Kremlin that 602,193 residents of the North Caucasus region had been deported to the Kirghiz and Kazakh SSRs, of which 496,460 were Chechens and Ingush, 68,327 of which were Karachays and 37,406 were Balkars.
+From March to May 1944 alone, it was reported in the Kremlin that 602,193 residents of the North Caucasus region had been deported to the Kirghiz and Kazakh SSRs, of which 496,460 were Chechens and Ingush, 68,327 of which were Karachays and 37,406 were Balkars.
 The majority of the Kyrgyz population are Muslims and speak a Turkic language.
 Bishkek had the largest concentration of Russians in the country, some 22% of the population by independence, with Uzbek minorities in the Fergana Valley especially constituting some 13% of the population.
 In 1990, violent clashes between the Uzbek and Kyrgyz peoples broke out in the Osh Region; ethnic tensions still remain in the region.

 Religion

-Under Soviet rule, Islam in Kirghizia was heavily suppressed with people actively encouraging atheism.Soviet authorities permitted limited religious activity in all the majority-Muslim Soviet republics.
+Under Soviet rule, Islam in Kirghizia was heavily suppressed, with people actively encouraging atheism.
+Soviet authorities permitted limited religious activity in all the majority-Muslim Soviet republics.
 Most of the Russian population of Kirghizia were atheist or Russian Orthodox.
 After independence, the country enjoyed greater religious freedom and remains to this day a secular state.